 where our philosophy takes us…

-We have had the good fortune to work with like-minded people building high quality internal coaching capability at GSK, BBC, BA, Deloitte, RCN, Civil Service Learning, Help for Heroes and Aviva.
+We have had the good fortune to work with like-minded people building high quality internal coaching capability at John Lewis, GSK, BBC, BA, Deloitte, RCN, Civil Service Learning, Help for Heroes and Aviva.

 Steve was awarded Coaching at Work magazine’s Internal Coach of the Year in 2017 and selected as one of the UK’s top 50 coaches by Corporate Vision magazine in 2018.

 He currently works with key academics, accreditation bodies and organisations in the Future of Coaching Collaboration (FCC) to champion internal coaching as an integral and equally worthy part of our coaching profession and a prerequisite of a modern learning organisation.